fenio/pv-mounter/README.md

 # pv-mounter

-A tool to locally mount k8s PVs using SSHFS.
+A tool to locally mount Kubernetes Persistent Volumes (PVs) using SSHFS.

-Might be used as `kubectl` plugin.
+This tool can also be used as a kubectl plugin.

 ## Disclaimer

-This tool was created with huge help of [ChatGPT-4o](https://chatgpt.com/?model=gpt-4o) and [perplexity](https://www.perplexity.ai/).
+This tool was created with significant help from [ChatGPT-4o](https://chatgpt.com/?model=gpt-4o) and [perplexity](https://www.perplexity.ai/).
-In fact I didn't have to write my own code almost at all but I had to spend a lot of time writing correct prompts for these tools.
+In fact, I didn't have to write much of the code myself, but I spent a lot of time crafting the correct prompts for these tools.

 **Update**

-Above was true for versions 0.0.x.
-With version 0.5.0 I actually had to learn some Go and while I was still using help from GPT I had to completely change approach.
+The above was true for versions 0.0.x.
+With version 0.5.0, I actually had to learn some Go.
+While I still used help from GPT, I had to completely change my approach.
-It wasn't able to create fully functional code with all my requirements.
+It wasn't able to create fully functional code that met all my requirements.

-I published it using Apache-2.0 license cause initial [repository](https://github.com/replicatedhq/krew-plugin-template) was licensed this way but to be honest I'm not sure how such copy&paste stuff should be licensed.
+I published it using the Apache-2.0 license because the initial [repository](https://github.com/replicatedhq/krew-plugin-template) was licensed this way.
+However, to be honest, I'm not sure how such copy-and-paste code should be licensed.

 ## Rationale

-I often need to copy some files from my [homelab](https://github.com/fenio/homelab) which is running on k8s.
-Having ability to work on these files locally greatly simplifies this task.
+I often need to copy some files from my [homelab](https://github.com/fenio/homelab) which is running on Kubernetes.
-Thus pv-mounter was born to automate that process.
+Having the ability to work on these files locally greatly simplifies this task.
+Thus, pv-mounter was born to automate that process.

 ## What exactly does it do?

-Few things.
-In case of volumes with RWX access mode or unmounted RWO:
+It performs a few tasks.
+In the case of volumes with RWX (ReadWriteMany) access mode or unmounted RWO (ReadWriteOnce):

-* spawns a POD with minimalistic image that contains SSH daemon and binds to existing PVC
+* Spawns a POD with a minimalistic image that contains an SSH daemon and binds it to the existing PVC.
-* creates port-forward to make it locally accessible
+* Creates a port-forward to make it locally accessible.
-* mounts volume locally using SSHFS
+* Mounts the volume locally using SSHFS.

-In case of already mounted RWO volumes it's a bit more complex:
+For already mounted RWO volumes, it's a bit more complex:

-* spawns a POD with minimalistic image that contains SSH daemon and will act as proxy to ephemeral container
+* Spawns a POD with a minimalistic image that contains an SSH daemon and acts as a proxy to an ephemeral container.
-* creates ephemeral container within POD that currently mounts volume
+* Creates an ephemeral container within the POD that currently mounts the volume.
-* from that ephemeral container establishes reverse SSH tunnel to to proxy POD
+* From that ephemeral container, establishes a reverse SSH tunnel to the proxy POD.
-* creates port-forward to proxy POD onto port exposed by tunnel to make it locally accessible
+* Creates a port-forward to the proxy POD onto the port exposed by the tunnel to make it locally accessible.
-* mounts volume locally using SSHFS
+* Mounts the volume locally using SSHFS.

-See also demo below.
+See the demo below for more details.

 ## Prerequisities

-* You need working SSHFS setup.
+* You need a working SSHFS setup.

 Instructions for [macOS](https://osxfuse.github.io/).
 Instructions for [Linux](https://github.com/libfuse/sshfs).